shopmonkeyus/eds/README.md

 You can set the port that your Local NATS can be accessed through via the `--port` flag.

-You can set the heatlh-port to run health-checks on via the `--health-port` flag.
+You can set the health-port to run health-checks on via the `--health-port` flag.

 ## License